2026 Masters One and Done picks, longshots, sleepers: PGA Tour predictions, expert golf predictions

 Mike McClure locked in his top Masters One and Done picks and PGA Tour golf predictions for the Masters 2026 at Augusta National Golf Club

-The first major championship of the year is rapidly approaching with the 2026 Masters starting on Thursday, April 9 at Augusta National Golf Club.
-World No. 1 Scottie Scheffler headlines the 2026 Masters field and will try to reclaim the title.
-A win in Augusta, Georgia, would net Scheffler his third green jacket in four years and make him the ninth player ever to win three or more Masters titles.
-Scheffler is the +500 favorite (risk $100 to win $500) in the 2026 Masters odds.
-Other top 2026 Masters contenders include defending champion Rory McIlroy (+1200), Jon Rahm (+950) and Bryson DeChambeau (+1000).
+Rory McIlroy heads into the 2026 Masters as the defending champion after completing the career Grand Slam last year.
+McIlroy is +1300 in the 2026 Masters odds, trailing Scottie Scheffler (+550), Jon Rahm (+1000) and Bryson DeChambeau (+1000) atop the golf odds board.
+Scheffler is eyeing his third green jacket in four years, while other Masters contenders include Xander Schauffele (+1500) and Ludvig Aberg (+1700).
+DeChambeau won a pair of tournaments last month and played with McIlroy in the final Sunday pairing of last year's Masters.

-With a massive $21 million purse up for grabs, it is imperative to nail your 2026 Masters One and Done picks.
-Should you use this event to target a favorite like Scheffler or McIlroy, or take a swing on a sleeper like Jordan Spieth (+4500), Adam Scott (+6500), who has had success at Augusta in the past?
+Scheffler and DeChambeau are the only two golfers who have finished inside the top 10 at the end of each round in the past two Masters, so they will be popular Masters One and Done picks.
+Should you target one of them, or go with someone who has longer odds at Augusta National?
 Before locking in any 2026 Masters One and Done picks, you need to see what SportsLine DFS pro and PGA expert Mike McClure has to say.

 The One and Done format is growing in popularity.
 It has several noticeable similarities to NFL Survivor pools with the main difference being that entries are not eliminated with a bad week.
 Players pick one golfer per week and earn points based on their selected golfer's prize money for that tournament.
 Golfers can only be used once per season, and the point format makes nailing majors and big money tournaments critical.